seriousben/hello-world-oauth-mcp/README.md

 ## 🔧 What This Thing Does

-This MCP server showcases OAuth 2.0 integration using dynamic client registration.
+This MCP server showcases OAuth 2.0 integration with built-in OAuth support and dual MCP specification compatibility.
 It's like a handshake between computers, but with more security and fewer germy palms.

 **Primary Functions:**
-- Demonstrates OAuth 2.0 authorization flows
+- Demonstrates OAuth 2.0 authorization flows with **dual MCP spec support**
-- Implements dynamic client registration
+- Implements JWT token validation with proper `www-authenticate` headers
 - Provides MCP server capabilities for AI assistants
 - Serves as a learning reference for OAuth + MCP integration